Oxford (Serial) Comma – When To Use It Correctly

 The Oxford (serial) comma is a tiny bit of punctuation placed before the “and” that introduces the last subject in a list of at least three.
 In the US, it is also known as the serial comma and is much more used than in British English.

-If you’re unsure whether to use an Oxford (serial) comma, try writing out your sample sentences with and without it.
+If you’re unsure whether to use this type of comma, try writing out your sample sentences with and without it.
 This will give you a better overview of whether the sentences are ambiguous or not.
 If a sentence has two different meanings, it may be relevant to add an Oxford (serial) comma to clarify its intended meaning.

 To avoid ambiguity, you may use the serial comma to clarify the intended meanings of lists.